-- To offer students the opportunity to pursue their personal interests in the humanities.
+- To offer and support the B.S. degree programs and the academic minors. - 2.
+To provide students the opportunity to pursue personal interests in the humanities.
 This objective is achieved through offering a wide range of advanced courses in the many disciplines that comprise the humanities.
-The department also encourages students to take minors in literature, history and philosophy. - 2.
-To strengthen the ability of all IIT students to formulate and express ideas.
-In addition to composition courses for both native English and non-native English speakers, the department supports the Writing Center where students receive one-on-one tutoring at their convenience.
+The department also encourages students to take minors in literature, history and philosophy. - To strengthen the ability of all IIT students to formulate and to express ideas.
+In addition to composition courses for both native and non-native English speakers, the department supports the Writing Center, where students receive one-on-one tutoring at their convenience.
 Undergraduates who qualify may also take advanced courses in technical and business writing.
-Advanced courses provide further exposure to critical thinking and the communication of ideas. - 3.
-To support the requirements of IIT's professional degree programs.
-Courses marked with an (H) satisfy degree requirements in general education.
+Advanced courses provide further exposure to critical thinking and to the communication of ideas.

+- 4. To support the requirements of all of IIT's professional degree programs.
+Courses marked with (H) satisfy degree requirements in general education.
 The department also offers specialized courses (such as architectural history) that meet the educational needs of specific degree programs.
-The department offers many courses that are of special relevance to students preparing for careers in the law in IIT's preprofessional degree programs. - 4.
-To help all IIT students enrich their professional and personal lives.
-This goal is achieved through advanced elective courses in the humanities, which provide an appreciation and understanding of human development and the moral foundations of human experience, particularly as reflected in history, literature, and philosophy.
+The department offers many courses of special relevance to students preparing for careers in the law in IIT's pre-professional degree programs. - 5.
+To enable all IIT students to enrich their professional and personal lives.
+This goal is achieved through advanced elective courses in the humanities, which provide an appreciation and understanding of human development and the moral foundations of human experience, particularly as reflected in history, literature and philosophy.